Knoblauchpilze/bsgalone/README.md

 - limited content in the systems
 - various edge cases where the server will crash

+## Next steps

+Below is a list of technical tasks that would be needed to make the project easier to extend:

+- the game logic should be changed to not use the `IMessageQueue` but instead publish domain events: this approach would help to decouple the consumers (e.g. DB update, publishing to the client applications) from the game logic.
+- the internal message consumers could be consuming domain events.
+For example instead of having a `JumpMessageConsumer` receiving the `JumpMessage`, we could have a `ShipJumpCompleted` which would be consumed by a single consumer performing all necessary updates atomically.
+Or a `ShipDiedMessage` which would be interpreted to remove entities in systems
+- the above changes would allow to remove the `MessageExchanger` or at least to have one per system
+- most of the internal message consumers could be made a part of the `SystemProcessor`: this would allow to make other messages inherit from the `AbstractSystemMessage` and always provide the system identifier (as they would be instantiated by the `SystemProcessor`).
+There are challenges for certain consumers which need to propagate information to other systems (e.g. jump)
+- the loading messages are currently broadcast: this could be easily fixed by making them inherit from `AbstractPlayerMessage`.
+However, it would be better to tackle the loading process as a whole (see next point)
+- the client application is currently a bit hard to extend.
+A possible way to improve this would be to leverage event driven architecture.
+Instead of having the views use callbacks, they could emit events or commands (e.g. `PurchaseCommant`) which would be forwarded to an internal module before being sent to the server.
+Additionally, it would also help to have a central place for storing the game data and the player data rather than duplicating the data in all views.
+- this last step would help to clearly separate the UI concerns with the way and time data is received.
+It would also allow to have elements of the UI which are already ready when others wait for data

 # Badges

 [![Build CI docker image](https://github.com/Knoblauchpilze/bsgalone/actions/workflows/build-ci-docker-image.yml/badge.svg)](https://github.com/Knoblauchpilze/bsgalone/actions/workflows/build-ci-docker-image.yml)